Skip to content

 Cardinalities

-Imagine you have two concepts, like "Person" and "Car," and a relationship between them, like "owns."
-Cardinality tells you how many of each concept can be involved in that "owns" relationship.
-A cardinality can be set on the source, read this as the reverse relation, and on the target, the normal direction from left to right.
+Imagine you have two terms, like "Person" and "Car," and a relation between them, like "owns."
+Cardinality tells you how many of each term can be involved in that "owns" relation.
+A cardinality can be set on the source (read this as the reverse relation) and on the target (the normal direction from left to right).

 Cardinality types